Visual Learning: Why It Works and When It Truly Helps

 1. Start from the text, arrive at the map

-Read the material, highlight key concepts, then turn them into a visual structure — not the other way around.
+Read the material, identify key concepts, then turn them into a visual structure.
+Return to the source whenever the compression removes necessary context.

 2. Use maps to explore, not just summarize

-A mind map can also be a brainstorming tool: start from a central idea and let your mind generate spontaneous connections.
-Then add sources to validate or deepen them.
+A mind map can also be a brainstorming tool: start from a central idea, generate links, and then distinguish insights and hypotheses from source-backed information.

 3. Combine AI and visual thinking